Renew annual upgrades

 For administrators who manage Chrome devices for a business or school.

-If you have Chrome licenses with an annual subscription, such as Chrome Enterprise or single app Chrome kiosk device management, you need to renew your licenses at the end of each annual term.
-Any licenses you bought with a perpetual subscription (covers the life of the device) don't need to be renewed.
+If you have the annual Chrome Enterprise Upgrade plan, you need to renew your upgrades at the end of each annual term.
+Perpetual upgrades (covers the life of the device) don't need to be renewed.

-How you renew depends on how you purchased your licenses:
+How you renew depends on how you purchased your upgrades:

-If you purchased single app Chrome device management licenses or Chrome Enterprise annual licenses through an authorized partner, you’ll need to contact them to renew your licenses.
+If you purchased Chrome Enterprise Upgrade annual upgrades through an authorized partner, you’ll need to contact them to renew them.

-If you purchased Chrome Enterprise annual licenses from the Google Admin console, you should set up your billing and payment plan so that licenses automatically renew when the term ends.
+If you purchased Chrome Enterprise Upgrade annual upgrades from the Google Admin console, you should set up your billing and payment plan so that upgrades automatically renew when the term ends.

-If you purchased your licenses from the Admin console, we recommend that you update your billing account to automatically renew your contract.
+If you purchased your upgrades from the Admin console, we recommend that you update your billing account to automatically renew your contract.
 That way, your service isn’t at risk of being interrupted when it's time to renew.
-And, your 12-month commitment for all licenses automatically continues on your next renewal date.
+And, your 12-month commitment for all upgrades automatically continues on your next renewal date.